imWadson/imWadson/README.md

 ## Hi, There!! :coffee:
- I’m Wadson Nilton, a tech enthusiast fueled by coffee and passion for FPS games. 🎮☕<br>
+I’m Wadson Nilton, a tech enthusiast fueled by coffee and passion for FPS games. 🎮☕ 💻 Current work: Data Analyst working with Python, Power BI, MongoDB (NoSQL), SQL Server, and PostgreSQL.
-💻 Current work: Data Analyst working with Python, Power BI, MongoDB (NoSQL), SQL Server, and PostgreSQL.<br>
+📚 Enthusiast in Flutter, exploring the world of mobile app development.
-📚 Learning: Diving deep into Flutter to create awesome mobile apps.<br>
+🎓 Student life: IT Management @ Unifacid - Wyden.
-🎓 Student life: IT Management @ Unifacid - Wyden.<br>
+🎓 Postgraduate studies in Data Science and Big Data Analytics.

 Let’s code, build, and have fun along the way! 🚀
  <br>